Tiny-Earth/DemoSite/site/src/summative.md

 ## Inclusive Summative Assessments

-Given the significant influence of summative assessment outcomes on students and their grades—  which can have a direct impact on scholarship, university admissions, and career opportunities—it is essential to design summative assessments that are equitable, accurate, and fair in their evaluation of student knowledge.
+Given the significant influence of summative assessment outcomes on students and their grades—which can have a direct impact on scholarship, university admissions, and career opportunities—it is essential to design summative assessments that are equitable, accurate, and fair in their evaluation of student knowledge.

+### Fairness in Testing

 The Standards for Educational and Psychological Testing provide principles to establish fairness in testing (American Educational Research Association, 1999):

 - All test takers have access to materials and opportunities to learn
 - All test takers receive fair and equitable treatment during tests